-Loan to Value (LTV)

-A ratio which expresses the amount of a mortgage as a percentage of the value of the property on which the mortgage is secured.
+Loan to Value (LTV) A ratio which expresses the amount of a mortgage as a percentage of the value of the property on which the mortgage is secured.
 The Group calculates residential mortgage LTV on an indexed basis (the value of the property is updated on a quarterly basis to reflect changes in the house price index (HPI)).

-London Clearing House (LCH)

-An independent rates and multi-asset clearing house.
+London Clearing House (LCH) An independent rates and multi-asset clearing house.
 LCH are a central counterparty which facilitates the exchange of multiple types of transactions.

-London Interbank Offered Rate (Libor)

-The average interest rate estimated by lending banks in London that the average lending bank would be charged if borrowing from other banks.
+London Interbank Offered Rate (Libor)The average interest rate estimated by lending banks in London that the average lending bank would be charged if borrowing from other banks.

-Loss Given Default (LGD)

-A parameter used in relation to credit risk exposures modelled under the IRB approach; an estimate of the difference between the EAD and the net amount recovered, expressed as a percentage of the EAD.
+Loss Given Default (LGD) A parameter used in relation to credit risk exposures modelled under the amount recovered, expressed as a percentage of the EAD.